Symposium 2024 (6.–7.06.24 in München)

 Date:

-6th to 8th June 2024 (Thursday to Saturday)
+6th & 7th June 2024 (Thursday & Friday)

 Co-organizers (representatives):

-Julin Lee (HMTM) & Emile Wennekes (Utrecht University) in cooperation with the Kieler Gesellschaft für Filmmusikforschung and the IMS Study Group “Music and Media”.
+Julin Lee (HMTM) & Emile Wennekes (Utrecht University) in cooperation with the Kieler Gesellschaft für Filmmusikforschung and the IMS Study Group “Music and Media”

 Mode: